tiffanimarlowe/project_template/README.md

 ##### AnyLogic: Results for 2 Orders/HH/hour

 Figure 3 shows the effects on the 2 order/HH/hour for the given area and 18 drones.
-The optimization process shows again positive variations in necessary drones (decrease of up to 3, which equals a 17% reduction):
+The optimization process shows again positive variations in necessary drones (decreases to 15, which equals a 17% reduction):

   - 2_18 (normal) optimal number of drones: 18
   - 2_18fast 	optimal number of drones: 16
   - 2_18charge 	optimal number of drones: 17